penumbra-zone/penumbra/deployments/relayer/README.md

 Stores config generation scripts for use with the [relayer](https://github.com/cosmos/relayer), for IBC functionality.
-Prior to mainnet, we plan to use `relayer` to synchronize actions from testnet-preview to testnet.
-During 2023Q2, we're focusing on relaying between testnet-preview and a local devnet on the same or similar commit.
+Prior to mainnet, we plan to use `relayer` to synchronize actions from preview to testnet.
+During 2023Q2, we're focusing on relaying between preview and a local devnet on the same or similar commit.

 ## Running a local devnet
-To create a path between the public testnet-preview chain and a local devnet:
+To create a path between the public preview chain and a local devnet:

 0. Download the `rly` binary from [cosmos/relayer](https://github.com/cosmos/relayer/releases) and stick it in your `$PATH`.
 1. Run `./deployments/scripts/relayer-local-devnet` to bootstrap the local chain.